 The Manaslu Circuit

 This beautiful walk through multiple Hindu villages lower down and Buddhist settlements higher up is incredibly scenic.
 Your trail begins in the bamboo forests outside of Arughat.
 You will then pass through the Gurung villages before approaching the narrow Budi Gandaki gorge.
 The Nupri region is home to Tibetan immigrants and their ancient monasteries, which make a wonderful visit before arriving at the challenging Larkya La pass.
-From here, you will take in superb views of Manaslu, as well as Himal Chuli, Cheo Himal, and Himlung Himal mountains.
+You will have superb views of Manaslu, Himal Chuli, Cheo Himal, and Himlung Himal mountains.

-The construction of lodges along this route is more widespread, but you do also have the option of sleeping outside in a tent if you prefer to bring your own.
-Click here to get the package detail of the Manaslu circuit trek.
+The construction of lodges along this route is more widespread, but you can also sleep outside in a tent if you prefer to bring your own for the Manaslu Circuit Trek.

 What to Bring